Substra/substra/examples/debugging/README.md

 In this example, everything is run locally without a connection to a deployed Substra platform.
 This requires the user to create all of his assets locally.
-We use the same objective, data manager and algorithms as the Titanic example (see the `assets` folder in the Titanic example).
+We use the same metric, data manager and algorithms as the Titanic example (see the `assets` folder in the Titanic example).

 ### Prerequisites